Isaiah-Haynes/Course-Registration-Website/README.md

 npm run build
 ```

-## About This Template

-The source code for this project lives primarily in the `src` directory, as well as the `index.html` file.

-Vite uses the `index.html` file as its entrypoint.
-The file contains a `<script>` tag linking to `src/main.js`, which is the entrypoint into our vue application.
-That file imports `src/assets/main.css`, which tells Vite to link up that CSS file to the html file when building for production.

-> **Note**
-> While we of course can use a `<link>` tag in our HTML instead of an `import` statement in our Javascript, if we were to import multiple css files, Vite would be able to efficiently combine the css files when using `import` statements, but not `<link>` tags

-### Points of Interest

-- `src/router/index.js`

-  This file configures the routing for this application.
-It imports each of the views of the app from the views directory, and associates them to a name and a path.

-- `src/App.vue`

-  This is the root component of the application, the component that is mounted directly onto the page after all child components have been mounted to it.
-It controls the top-most structure of the UI and the vue app's behavior

-- `src/components/AppHeader.vue`

   This is a component that renders the app's header and navigation.
 It is used in `src/App.vue`, and is kept outside of the views because it does not change from view to view.

 Most files should have useful comments in them describing what is being done by a line or set of lines.